guilherme-santos/mzcrawler/README.md

 You also can check the crawling progress passing `-v` flag.

-A full example could be:
+A full example would be:
 ```
 ./mzcrawler -v -n 10 -subdomains https://monzo.com
 ```

 ## Testing

-You can run unit tests using the following command.
+You can run the unit tests using the following command.
 ```
 go test -v ./...
 ```